-This pilot program launched with an initial cohort of 50-60 students, beginning with the 2017-18 freshman class of 2021, and the first graduating class will be in 2021.
-The fourth cohort was announced in the spring of 2020.
+EDGE launched with an initial cohort of 50-60 students.
+Union celebrated the first graduating class of EDGE in the spring of 2021.

-Though the program is open to all students who are residents of Union Public Schools, it is specifically targeted to serve traditionally underrepresented students, including low-income, first-generation college-goers and minority students.
+Though EDGE is open to all students who are residents of Union Public Schools, it is specifically targeted to serve traditionally underrepresented students, including low-income, first-generation college-goers and minority students.
 The program is a focused opportunity for Oklahoma Promise scholars.

-The demographics of each cohort group will mirror the district’s makeup of free or reduced lunch, gender, and ethnic demographics reflective of the district.
+The demographics of each cohort group will mirror the district’s demographics.

-Students must meet college admission and course placement requirements to take college courses, but are not required to meet academic eligibility through a specific grade point average (GPA) or test score to apply for the program during their freshman year.
+Students must meet college admission and course placement requirements to take college courses once they have been selected for EDGE.There is no specific grade point average or test score to apply for the program during their freshman year.

-Note: EDGE - Earn a Degree, Gradute Early, formerly called Early College High School. program is not for everyone.
-If students are active in extracurricular activities that conflict with their schedule of college classes, this may present a problem.
+Note: EDGE - Earn a Degree, Gradute Early is not for everyone.
+If students are active in extracurricular activities that conflict with their schedule of college classes, this may present a challenge.
 We will do our best to make accommodations; however, for this program to be successful, students need to be firmly committed to their college course load.